christianjtr/tv-app/README.md

 -   [TV application](https://tv-app-react-webapp-latest.onrender.com/)
 -   [API service docs](https://tv-app-nodejs-latest.onrender.com/api/docs)

-    **Note:** The application should be consuming the published API services (our bank-end which is intended to obtain data from the TMDB Movie service).
+    **Note:** The application should consume API services published and provided by our back-end, which is intended to obtain data from the TMDB Movie service).

 ![](./samples/cdci.png)

+<a name="008"></a>
 ### Next steps

 -   Extend this documentation to the applications (client-side, server-side, GitHub actions).
 -   Enhance Dockerfiles and multi-stage builds.
--   Better use of npm workspaces (monorepos).
+-   Better use of npm workspaces (mono-repos).
 -   Improve overall CD/CI process.
 -   Build back-end codebase.